Geoglyph (horse): Background

-He was from the first crop of foals sired by the American Champion Sprint Horse Drefong who was exported to Japan at the end of his track career.
+He was from the first crop of foals sired by the American Champion Sprint Horse Drefong who was exported to Japan as a breeding stallion at the end of his track career.
 Geoglyph's dam Aromatico showed high class form in Japan, winning six of her twenty-seven races and being placed in both the Shuka Sho and the Queen Elizabeth II Cup.
 She was descended from the British broodmare Justitia, making her a distant relative of Roland Gardens and Kooyonga.

 Racing career

 2021: two-year-old season

 Geoglyph began his racing career in a contest for previously unraced juveniles over 1800 metres on good to firm ground at Tokyo Racecourse on 26 June 2021.
 Ridden by Christophe Lemaire he started the 3.5/1 second favourite in a ten-runner field and won by one and a half lengths from Asahi with the favourite Ask Victor More a further half length away in third place.
 Lemaire was again in the saddle when the colt was stepped up in class to contest the Grade 3 Sapporo Nisai Stakes over the same distance on 4 September at Sapporo Racecourse.
-Starting the 1.1/1 favourite he raced towards the rear in early stages he moved up to take the lead in the straight and drew right away to win by four lengths from Ask Wild More.
+Starting the 1.1/1 favourite he raced towards the rear in early stages, moved up to take the lead in the straight and drew right away to win by four lengths from Ask Wild More.
 Lemaire later commented "he never hit top gear, so it was an easy win".

 On 19 December at Hanshin Racecourse, Geoglyph was stepped up to Grade 1 class to contest Asahi Hai Futurity Stakes over 1600 metres and went off the 2.2/1 third choice in the betting behind Serifos.
 Lemaire positioned the colt towards the rear before making strong late progress but Geoglyph was never able to reach the leaders and came home fifth behind Do Deuce, beaten just under three lengths by the winner.

 In the official Japanese rankings Geoglyph was rated the ninth-best two-year-old of 2021, six pounds behind the top-rated Do Deuce.

 2022: three-year-old season

-On his first run as a three-year-old, Geoglyph started favourite for the Grade 3 Tokinominoru Kinen over 1800 metres at Tokyo Racecourse on 13 February.
+On his first run as a three-year-old, Geoglyph started favourite for the Grade 3 Kyodo Tsushin Hai over 1800 metres at Tokyo Racecourse on 13 February.
 He tracked the leaders for most of the way and made steady progress in the straight but was beaten a length and a half into second place by Danon Beluga.
-His trainer Tetsuya Kimura, later commented that the colt "hadn’t trained so well, which was possibly down to the climate and how he felt mentally."
+His trainer Tetsuya Kimura, later commented that the colt "hadn't trained so well, which was possibly down to the climate and how he felt mentally."